koelling/amplimap/docs/extended_installation.rst

 and adjust the protocols/operations under ``annotate: annovar: protocols:`` to match the indices you have downloaded.

-Save the file and confirm that the settings are being read correctly using ``amplimap --print-config``.
+Save the file and confirm that the settings are being read correctly by looking at the output of ``amplimap --print-config``.

-7. Run amplimap!
+6. Run amplimap!
 -------------------
 Now you are ready to run amplimap!
 When you start a new session, activate the conda environment as described above and then run the amplimap commands as usual: